 The radio drama is divided into two sections.
 One describes Team Rocket years prior to the series.
-Before Giovanni was the leader, his mother was the leader of the group.
+Before Giovanni was the leader, his mother was the leader of the group and Jessie's mother Miyamoto was one of her prized grunts.
 The second portion tells the tale of Mewtwo's creation and his youth.

 The Birth of Mewtwo contains examples of: